 Just in time for the appetizer season ahead of us.
 Try making some plain hummus, and top it with some slow roasted cherry tomatoes and a spoon full of capers.
 Add some chickpeas to complete the presentation.

-Recipe for Hummus with Slow Roasted Cherry Tomatoes
+Homemade Hummus with Slow Roasted Cherry Tomatoes

 I hope you give this unique and flavorful hummus appetizer recipe a try, and if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.